 3. Honda

-Acura is Honda’s luxury brand, and like Toyota’s Lexus, it delivers the stellar reliability of its parent company.
-An impressive 14.7% of Acuras reach 250,000 miles, and there are no Acuras on a list of most-recalled vehicles.
-The Acura MDX luxury crossover has historically been a particular reliability standout, with nearly 30% of them topping 250,000 miles—the Acura MDX has the best odds of reaching the quarter-million-mile mark among luxury vehicles.
+Acura is Honda’s luxury brand, and like Toyota’s Lexus, it delivers the strong reliability of its parent company.
+A laudable 7.2% of Acuras reach 250,000 miles—well short of the top three automakers on this list but well ahead of any other car brand—and there are no Acuras on a recent list of most-recalled vehicles.
+The Acura ILX and MDX are among the make’s most long-lasting models.

 Chevrolet has taken the reliability lead among US automakers.
 The conventional wisdom that Japanese automakers tend to make the most reliable vehicles remains accurate, but the rest of the world is undeniably closing the gap.
 An impressive 19.2% of Chevys reach 250,000 miles, a figure topped only by Toyota.
 In part that’s a reflection of the fact that Chevrolet sells lots of pickups and large SUVs, which are more likely than cars to reach lofty mileage totals.
 But Chevy isn’t the only US automaker to sell a huge number of utility vehicles, and the domestic competition falls well short of Chevy when it comes to the odds of reaching a quarter million miles.
 Chevy’s Silverado 1500, Silverado 2500HD and Avalanche pickups all post particularly impressive mileage figures, as does the Chevy Suburban, a large SUV.
 Meanwhile, you won’t see any Chevy model on the list of the 25 overall most-recalled vehicles—but you will find five Fords.
 Clearly Chevy is doing something right.